"

 What is Brainstorming?

-Brainstorming is an informal but highly effective approach to engineering problem-solving, which also works for homework problems.
-Usually conducted with a small group of engineers or students and a single moderator, the process encourages all participants to think laterally and develop ideas that might initially seem unusual or even sound slightly crazy!
+Brainstorming is an informal yet highly effective approach to problem-solving in engineering, which also works for homework problems.
+Usually conducted with a small group of engineers or students and a single moderator, brainstorming encourages all participants to think laterally and develop ideas that might initially seem unusual or even sound slightly crazy!

 A group of five to seven people is usually the most influential, with a mix of experienced and less experienced engineers.
-The moderator should be someone other than the chief or lead engineer or an engineer in management, and the group itself should select the moderator.
-The people in the group should come from several technical disciplines to foster and develop the most effective and productive brainstorming environment.
-The excellent ideas may ultimately flow from engineers who see an avenue of opportunity in a different discipline to their own, i.e., when they start looking at the problem with a fresh mind.
+The moderator should be someone other than the chief, lead engineer, or an engineer in management, and the group itself should select the moderator.
+The group should comprise individuals from various technical disciplines to foster and develop the most effective and productive brainstorming environment.
+Excellent ideas may ultimately emerge from engineers who see an avenue of opportunity in a discipline different from their own and so approach the problem with a fresh perspective.
 Some of these ideas may be developed into a rational basis for engineering problem-solving, often following a new or innovative path that nobody else had considered previously.
-The basic idea is to get all participants to think “out of the box,” be creative and divert their attention away from using their “conventional wisdom” to solve problems.
+The basic idea is to encourage all participants to think “outside the box,” be creative, and divert their attention away from relying on their conventional wisdom to solve problems.

-Brainstorming is usually very effective for solving complex engineering problems requiring multi-disciplinary engineering.
-The best ideas in a brainstorming session will often flow from the less experienced engineers, who are not so encumbered by conventional wisdom.
+Brainstorming is often highly effective for solving complex engineering problems that require multidisciplinary approaches.
+The best ideas in a brainstorming session often emerge from less experienced engineers, who are less encumbered by conventional wisdom.
 Brainstorming is best conducted in an informal, relaxed environment away from the typical day-to-day work environment, often at a retreat location.
 Brainstorming can also be fun, an excellent environment for team building, and a way of getting to know other engineers outside one’s primary technical discipline or organization.
-It is not unusual for companies to work together on solving complex engineering problems in the aerospace field, and brainstorming sessions can foster more substantial inter-company dialog where everyone works more effectively together.
+It is not unusual for companies to collaborate on solving complex engineering problems in the aerospace field, and brainstorming sessions can foster more substantial inter-company dialogue, enabling everyone to work more effectively together.

-All group members need to be active participants for brainstorming to be effective, and personal criticism is not appropriate.
-Often, some quirky idea from one group member makes no sense at first, but after discussion, there can be an “aha!” or “I never thought of that!” moment, and the idea can be built upon after that by the group.
-Alternatively, the idea may lead to some other revelation and a different path to solving the problem that nobody thought about before.
+For brainstorming to be effective, all group members must be active participants, and personal criticism is inappropriate.
+Often, a quirky idea from one group member may seem nonsensical at first, but after discussion, a “aha!” or “I never thought of that!” moment can emerge.
+After the discussion, the group may buy into the idea.
+Alternatively, the idea may lead to a different revelation and a novel path to solving the problem that nobody had considered before.

-In preparing for the brainstorming session, a location with no distractions must be found, all phones and computers should be turned off, the doors locked, and a whiteboard should be available to write down the ideas.
+To prepare for the brainstorming session, a location with minimal distractions must be identified.
+All phones and computers should be turned off, the doors should be locked, and a whiteboard should be available for writing down ideas.
 Everyone should have an opportunity to speak when they want to.
 The moderator must refrain from allowing any one member of the group to dominate the brainstorming session.
-At the end of the session, the group decides on the best ideas and then moves forward, as needed, to follow up and pursue them.
+At the end of the session, the group selects the best ideas and then proceeds, as needed, to follow up and pursue them.
 The history of engineering suggests that many of the best and most innovative ideas can come from brainstorming sessions.

 Summary & Closure

-Developing mathematical models that can be used to study and solve various problems is an integral part of engineering.
+Developing mathematical models to study and solve various engineering problems is an integral part of the field.
 However, the selection process must be conducted carefully and systematically to choose or develop the relevant governing equations that apply to the specific problem (or problems) of interest.
 In some cases, it may be possible to down-select the appropriate governing equations for a particular problem from more general forms of governing equations that are intended to apply to a broader range of conditions.
 In other cases, the governing equations may need to be developed from first principles.

 Once a mathematical model or set of models has/have been developed, it is necessary to solve the equations to make predictions about the system being modeled.
 The solution process can involve analytical methods, such as closed-form solutions, or numerical methods, such as finite element, finite difference, or boundary element methods.
 The choice of solution method will depend on the nature of the problem, the available resources, and the desired accuracy of the solution.
-In all cases, the justification of assumptions and/or approximations is needed.
+In all cases, justifying assumptions and/or approximations is necessary.
 In this regard, any reason may require reliance on outcomes from experiments, i.e., for verification and validation of the modeling.
 A combination of solution methods may often arrive at an acceptable solution.
-Also, post-processing and visualization techniques may help interpret the results and behavior of the modeled system.
+Additionally, post-processing and visualization techniques can aid in interpreting the results and behavior of the modeled system.

 5-Question Self-Assessment Quickquiz